Extension of AGM – Procedures and Consequences

 Extension of AGM

-Proviso 3 to Section 96 states that, if a company is of the opinion that they cannot hold AGM within 6 months from the end of the relevant financial year, then such company shall apply for an extension of the date of AGM.
-The registrar shall for such special and specific reason extend the time for holding such AGM, other than the first AGM for a period no further than 3 months.
+Proviso 3 to Section 96 states that, if a company is of the opinion that it cannot hold AGM within 6 months from the end of the relevant financial year, then such a company shall apply for an extension of the date of AGM.
+The registrar shall, for such special and specific reason, extend the time for holding such AGM, other than the first AGM, for a period no longer than 3 months.

-Certain reasons due to which the company certification may request for extension of the date for holding AGM would be as follows:
+Specific reasons due to which the company certification may request an extension of the date for holding AGM would be as follows:

 1. Non-availability of Auditors for the signing of financial statements due to resignation, death, incapacity to sign, or such other reason.